DerBrunoIR/WildcardPaths/README.md

 | ** | zero or more folders with any name | NO |

 # Windows, Mac, ...
-This has been developed so far only on ubuntu 22.04.
+This has been developed on ubuntu 22.04 only until now.
+\
 So other system might not work.

 # TODO